lsst-sqre/sqr-044/index.rst

 IDM-3001
     All actions possible for an administrator to perform in the identity management system must be available via an administrative API as well.
     This should use separate authentication credentials from user-issued tokens for administrative users.

+IDM-3002
+    Science Platform components may cache the results of read-only API calls to the identity management system, including such information as group membership for a given token and user.
+    The validity of that cache sets a bound on how quickly a token can be revoked.
+    Science Platform components should refresh that information every five minutes, and no less frequently than once per hour.
+    They should not query for the same information from the same token more frequently than every thirty seconds.
+    The identity management system must be able to handle this volume of queries.